-In 2005, she published The Covent Garden Ladies, which brought to public attention the true story of the Harris’s List of Covent Garden Ladies.
+In 2005, Hallie published The Covent Garden Ladies, which brought to public attention the true story of the Harris’s List of Covent Garden Ladies.
 Since its publication, her history of this notorious guidebook to Georgian London’s prostitutes, along with her edited compendium of The Harris List of Covent Garden Ladies has succeeded in capturing the imagination of millions.
-Hallie’s work has been the subject of several art exhibitions, three television programmes, including the hit drama series, Harlots (ITV Encore and Hulu) and even lines of jewelry, notepads and fridge magnets (yes, fridge magnets).
+Hallie’s work has been the subject of three television programmes, including the hit drama series, Harlots (ITV Encore, Amazon and Hulu).
 In 2006, BBC4 broadcast The Harlots Handbook, a documentary based on Hallie’s book which she presented.

 Her equally celebrated second book, Lady Worsley’s Whim (entitled The Lady in Red in the US) about the 18th century’s most infamous adultery trial became BBC Radio 4’s Book of the Week in November 2008.
 In August 2015, it appeared as a 90 minute drama for BBC2 entitled The Scandalous Lady W, starring Natalie Dormer and Shaun Evans.

 Hallie is also the author of a series of novels set during the period of the French Revolution.
 The first of these, Mistress of My Fate was published in 2011 (2013 in the US).
 The second, The French Lesson was published in the UK in April, 2016.

 In addition to writing books, articles and reviews, Hallie regularly appears on TV as an expert contributor to documentaries.
 She also acts as a historical consultant for period dramas, most notably for Harlots (Hulu/Amazon) and The Scandalous Lady W (BBC2), as well the BBC1 series, Jonathan Strange and Mr Norrell and the award winning Channel 4 series, City of Vice.